emqx/cloud-docs/en_US/faq/deploy.md

 ## How to connect to the deployment?

-You can connect via client such as [MQTT X](https://mqttx.app).
+You can connect via client such as [MQTTX](https://mqttx.app).
 You can also connect via the SDK, see [Connect to Deployments](../connect_to_deployments/overview.md) for more information.

 ## What are the common causes for connection failure?